bredelings/BAli-Phy/doc/man/bpy-summarize.md

 Complete positive-selection tables are written as `Results/P1.positive-selection.tsv`.
 Prefixed properties use corresponding names such as `Results/P1.foreground-positive-selection.tsv`.
-Each table gives the posterior positive-selection `probability` and, when available, the `dNdS-mean`, `dNdS-sd`, and `dNdS-median`.
-The dN/dS fields are empty when the corresponding dN/dS property was not recorded.
+Each table gives the model-averaged probability and dN/dS summaries first, followed by the corresponding values conditioned on `positiveSelectionInModel`.
+Conditioned fields are empty when no conditioned posterior is available, and dN/dS fields are empty when the corresponding property was not recorded.

 A log of all sub-commands is created at **Results/commands.log**.